dotnet/arcade/Documentation/Operations/Helix-Machine-Management/Helix-End-Of-Life-Process.md

 #### Why does this "process" exist in the first place?

-Previously, removing old Helix queues and images has been a best-effort process.
+Previously, removing old Helix queues and images was a best-effort process.
 This has several major problems including:

 - It causes us to continue using images that no longer receive security patching, leading to potential attacks as well as definitely causing monitoring applications to detect these machines and cause us to react to this.
 - Helix VM and on-prem machine capacity is divided amongst whatever capacity we have.
 If we keep around old Helix queues (on-prem or in Azure), this limits the ability to provide this capacity in still-supported OSes.